Understanding Homeowners Insurance as a Comprehensive Package

 - Claims-free discount (typically after three to five years without claims)

-- New home discount (for homes less than 10 years old)
+- New home discount (up to 25% for homes under 10 years old)

 Who Needs Homeowners Insurance and How to Shop Smart

-Failing to maintain required coverage can result in your lender purchasing expensive force-placed insurance and billing you for the premium, which costs two to ten times more than standard homeowners insurance.
+Failing to maintain required coverage can result in your lender purchasing expensive force-placed insurance and billing you for it, which often costs two to ten times more than standard homeowners insurance.
+First-time buyers should review our home insurance for first-time buyers guide for a step-by-step walkthrough.

 Frequently Asked Questions About Homeowners Insurance